WhatAVibe/MultiRoblox/README.md

 ### Requirements
 To run the script, you'll need the following files:
 * `Multi.exe` (written in AutoHotkey)
+* `cfg.ahk` (written in AutoHotkey)
 * `log.exe` (written in Python)

 You can remove the `log.exe` file if you don't want to display the log window.
 The script will still function without it.

 ### Features
 * F1 to run the script and have it loop through the open Roblox windows with the name "Roblox" or "Roblox Game Client"
-* File `cfg.ahk` is what will be executed on each window before switching to the next one
+* File `cfg.ahk` is what will be executed on each window before switching to the next one, edit to your liking
 * Repeat scripts in the `extra.ahk` file by pressing F3 or using the Mouse3/Forward button.
 * Close the script and log.exe by pressing F2.
 * Reload the script entirely by pressing F5.